 Alongside Premium Collection 2022 is the much-anticipated Festival Collection 2022!
-Following the release of new Ride Lines from D Booster Set 05, featuring characters from the Cray Chronicles and iconic Encounter units, it’s time to take a look at some more new support for the main ride lines of the Standard format!
+Following the release of new Ride Lines from D Booster Set 05, featuring characters from the Cray Cross Epic and iconic Encounter units, it’s time to take a look at some more new support for the main ride lines of the Standard format!
 There’s a number of things to cover, so let’s dive straight into it!

 Certain cards from this set will be featured in a unique SSR rarity that showcases their splendor!
 With special hot-stamped signatures from the cast and characters as well as iconic phrases spoken by the characters immortalized in card form, these cards are absolutely must-have collector’s pieces!
 Don’t miss out on the opportunity to get these uber-rare cards!

 The sacred weapons that Bavsargra wields also receive a rarity upgrade!
 These cards feature a special red background and are bordered in gold, showcasing their royal heritage from the Dragon Empire!
 If you’re a Bavsargra player looking to bling out your deck further, this is your chance!